OrganicDreamer/DNA-parts-list-creator/README.md

 5) Updates partslist.txt (if it already exists) with new part name and sequence

-# To initially set up:
+# To initially set up

 1) Downlaod and open save2partslist.R in RStudio or with R.